COMP122/echo.mips/README.md

                  b loop                 #
           done:  nop                    # }
           ```
-       1. Remove the code that prints out the number of arguments.
+       *  Remove the code that prints out the number of arguments.
-       1. Test your code to ensure you have the following output
+       *  Test your code to ensure you have the following output
           ```
           $ mars me echo_cmd_line.s pa apple peach grape 2>/dev/null
           1
           2
           3
           $
           ```

-    1. Stage 3: Print out each command-line argument
+    1. Stage 5:
        1. Modify your loop to ...
           - walk the argv array
           - print each string